Intervention/docs/image/v4/getting-started/formats.md

 #### Transparency

-If it is necessary to specify transparency as a color, this can always be done with the `transparent()` method which returns the fully transparent RGB color `#ffffff00`.
+If you need to specify transparency as a color, this can always be done with the `transparent()` method which returns the fully transparent RGB color `#ffffff00`.

 ```php
 use Intervention\Image\ImageManager;